odanny-oc/rotational_broadening_kernel/README.md

 <img width="640" height="480" alt="anti_kernels_git" src="https://github.com/user-attachments/assets/f2fd0601-85ba-4cf6-bfa6-0b3d45de5d04" />

-The results of these models seem to be a breakdown in the Keplerian model of the exoplanet as the change in strength and direction of the rotaional broading breaks the sinusodal pattern of the planet motion.
+The results of these models seem to be a breakdown in the Keplerian model of the exoplanet as the change in strength and direction of the rotaional broading breaks the sinusoidal pattern of the planet motion.
 This can be seen by plotting the kernels directly over time;

 <img width="640" height="480" alt="direct_kernel_git" src="https://github.com/user-attachments/assets/f46ea61f-be1f-4015-92dd-5203b68d7033" />

-While it still obviously follow an overall sinusodal shape, the small inconsistencies due to the rotaional broadening cause the traditional methods of analysis, Kp-vsys plots, tp be ineffective.
+While it still obviously follow an overall sinusoidal shape, the small inconsistencies due to the rotaional broadening cause the traditional methods of analysis, Kp-vsys plots, tp be ineffective.
 I believe this model demonstrates that with more understanding of this effect, we could retrieve more information about the speed of the planet and increase our spacial resolution, decreasing the uncertainty of measurement of atmospheric species.